 This morning we bid the Mara farewell before heading to Lake Nakuru National Park where we will enjoy an afternoon game drive through the park.
 Lake Nakuru is home to large flocks of flamingos and pelicans as well as black & white rhino, leopard, lion and numerous buck.
 Originally created as a bird sanctuary, Lake Nakuru was upgraded to National Park status in 1968.

-This morning we not only cross the border into Uganda, but shortly after setting out this morning we cross the Equator on our way to Jinja.
+This morning we cross the border into Uganda and make our our way to Jinja.
 Jinja is Uganda’s second largest city and most famous as the point where the Nile (officially the Victoria Nile) flows out of Lake Victoria and begins the 6695 kilometre journey to Egypt and the Mediterranean.

 After a quick stop in the city of Kampala, we head in the direction of The Murchison Falls National Park.
 Also referred to as the Kabaraga Falls, Murchison Falls is a waterfall found on the course of the great Nile and is located within the Murchison National Park.
 The park is recognized as one of the best National Parks in Uganda.
 After settling into our accommodation in Masindi, your guide will brief you on the activities for the following day.

 Day 6 – Masindi – Budongo Central Forest Reserve